Hyomoto/FAST/README.md

 Defines a polygon with the given list of points, will provide the final closing pair.
 Implements the Shape interface.
 #### ShapeRectangle( x, y, width, height )
 Defines a rectangle at x, y with the given width and height.
 Implements the Shape interface.
-### String( string )
-The String wrapper provides an expanded interface to interact with strings such as formatting.
-* formatter( a ) - An overwrittable interface that can be used to format the string when set() is called.
-* set( a ) - Sets the string to a as returned from formatter().
-* draw( x, y, font, color ) - Draws the string at x, y with the given font and color.
-* draw_ext( x, y, font, color, halign, valign ) - Draws the string at x, y with the given font, color and alignments.
-* width( a ) - Returns the width of the string in font a.
-* height( a ) - Returns the height of the string in font a.
-* toArray() - Returns the string as a character array.
-* toString() - Returns the string.
-#### StringNumber( string, format )
-Implements String.
-#### StringTime( string, decimals, format )
-Formats the string as a time with the given number of decimals and format.
-Implements String.
-* decimals - The number of decimals to use.
-* format - ex: "$S seconds"
-** $H will be converted into the number of hours
-** $M will be converted into the number of minutes, sans hours if provided ** $S will be converted into the number of seconds, sans hours and minutes if provided.

 ### Data Structures
 * [DsChain](#dschain)
 * [DsLinkedList](#dslinkedlist-values-)